kayue/WordpressBundle/README.md

         hypebeast_wordpress:
             wordpress_path: /path/to/your/wordpress

-5. Add Wordpress Factories, Firewalls and User Provider to your `security.yml`.
+5. Add Wordpress factory and firewall to your `security.yml`.
 Wordpress authentication is a stateless authentication, no login cookie should be ever created by Symfony2.

         # app/config/security.yml

         security:

             # ...

-            providers:
-                wordpress:
-                    entity: { class: Hypebeast\WordpressBundle\Entity\User, property: username }

             factories:
                 - "%kernel.root_dir%/../vendor/bundles/Hypebeast/WordpressBundle/Resources/config/security_factories.xml"